EdD Professional Doctorate in EducationSouthwark Campus

 As the EdD is relevant across the age range it has broad appeal to diverse participants with shared interests in social justice and inclusion.
-This includes masters level graduates with an education background (including the LSBU MA Education - Special Educational Needs and Disability or MSc in Education for Sustainability), University and FE academic and professional services staff, researchers and professionals in related fields such as prison education, youth work, psychology, social care and the arts.
+This includes masters level graduates with an education background (including the LSBU MA Education - Special Educational Needs and Disability), University and FE academic and professional services staff, researchers and professionals in related fields such as prison education, youth work, psychology, social care and the arts.

 Opportunities for accreditation of prior learning are potentially available to participants with an appropriate background, including significant publications and extensive postgraduate teaching and research experience.
 APEL should be discussed with the Admissions Tutor who can explain the process in detail.